catalandres/plugin-atlas/messages/atlas.generate.md.md

 More information about a command.
 Don't repeat the summary.

-# flags.name.summary
+# flags.output-dir.summary

-Description of a flag.
+Folder where the Markdown files will be saved.

-# flags.name.description
+# flags.output-dir.description

 More information about a flag.
 Don't repeat the summary.